ashwani123p/FKApplyDesign/README.md

 feature2 branch contains full code working !!

-devBranch also contains full code working with all the requirements

 on terminal  type
 first this command =>    javac Game.java -d Classfiles second this command =>  java -cp ClassFiles/ learnJava.Game